AHP: The foundation for a great portfolio in just 8 weeks

 This can happen in 1 week, or longer for a more complex portfolio, but resist the temptation to skip it as it will make everything else work far better.

-(2) Build & Weight Criteria
+2. Build & Weight Criteria with Leadership

 If you’re pushing it, this can be done inside 3 weeks.
-Longer is fine if you need change to be more gradual.
-It’s critical to get quality time with your leadership team to ensure you fully realize the value of journey, or as one client’s CEO put it:
+Longer is fine if you need change to be more gradual to give people time to reflect.
+It’s critical to get quality time with your leadership team to ensure you fully realize the value of journey, or as one client’s CEO put it: “We’re having conversations we should have had years ago”.

+• What other flags or lenses do you need for analysis?
 Overlaying a reporting hierarchy or requesting team is often important, especially if you have a ‘spaghetti-mess’ problem.
 Identifying mandatory projects is also often important.

 This can all happen in parallel to your criteria build, so aim to have in place by week 4.

-(4) Get Scoring
+4. Get Scoring

 It’s important not to rush this step as it’s where a lot of the magic happens, when people compare votes and learn from one another.
 That said a well-structured model shares the workload, so folks can score in parallel across different projects and criteria.
-We recommend this simple 4-point checklist to know if you’ve nailed this step of deployment:

 Once you have all the data structured into dashboards this step is far simpler than it has ever been before.
 Use the ‘Efficient Frontier’ view to identify the best projects, by ranking based on value for money.
 This gives you the '80:20' split for maximizing portfolio value while saving precious resources.

+Or apply an algorithm to pick the best combination of projects if you have multiple constraints to manage.
 Don’t forget you can prioritize start date too.
-Having a portfolio of projects all start on January 1
+Having a portfolio of projects all start on January 1st isn’t helpful.

-This can all happen in an hour.
+With the right tools, this can all happen in an hour.
 However, we recommend allowing 2 weeks, so people have time to reflect and feedback, and develop buy-in to the outcome.
 Offering the leadership team different scenarios is also often a good idea.

 For those of you starting on this journey you will always hear (at least) one colleague challenge you – “couldn’t we just do this in a spreadsheet / meeting room / PPM tool”?
 We don’t have time to do this right now.
 Here the reply should be simple.
 It might be quicker to build a house from straw (or sticks) but how much time will you waste re-building that house again and again as your construction fails to withstand the rigors of a big bad wolf?
 Surely, it’s far better to deliver quality at pace than to stick with a solution that doesn’t work.